-Our Annual Dinner program will feature three leading university presidents: Christopher L. Eisgruber (President of Princeton University and member of the ALI), Ellen M. Granberg (President of George Washington University), and Maurie McInnis (President of Yale University), in a conversation that I will moderate.
+Our Annual Dinner program will feature two leading university presidents: Christopher L. Eisgruber (President of Princeton University and member of the ALI) and Ellen M. Granberg (President of George Washington University), in a conversation that I will moderate.
 These Presidents will discuss the vital role that American universities have played in building the nation and the many challenges that our universities are now facing on and off campus.